 3. Apply for your freelance license

-After choosing your Free Zone, the application for a Freelance License in Dubai (or Freelancer Permit) needs to be submitted to the respective authorities.
-To receive the permit, the individual will be required to furnish documentation along with the application.
+After choosing your Free Zone, the application for a Freelance License in Dubai (or Freelance Permit Dubai has to offer) needs to be submitted to the respective authorities.
+To receive the freelance permit UAE has to offer, the individual will be required to furnish documentation along with the application.

 In all, you may be asked to provide the following: